Panoptic NeRF: 3D-to-2D Label Transfer for Panoptic Urban Scene Segmentation: Additional Experimental Results

-Here, we evaluate our performance on novel view label transfer by applying the photometric loss $\cL_{\bc}$ to the left images only.
+Here, we evaluate our performance on novel view label synthesis by applying the photometric loss $\cL_{\bc}$ to the left images only.
 This allows us to evaluate novel view appearance and label synthesis on the right view images.
 As shown in \figref{fig:stereo}, our method achieves promising results on novel view appearance and label synthesis.
+More results of appearance and label synthesis on unseen viewpoints can be found in the supplementary video.